 If you are at all on the path of personal healing or psychedelic journeying, do yourself a favor and keep this book handy.
 It will be a tremendous resource to facilitate deeper reflection and integration of my own experiences for years to come.

 “Dismantled” is marvelously insightful, therapeutic, and instructive.
 For the lay reader, this book provides the clearest explanation I?ve encountered on how we become slaves to our childhood trauma and how we can break free.
 Along the way, Sanguin makes an important distinction between spirituality used as a tool to avoid suffering and spirituality that promotes healing.
-Whether or not you agree with Sanguin about the benefits of psychedelics, this book will open your eyes and guide you to a fuller, more loving life.
+This book will open your eyes and guide you to a fuller, more loving life.

 Quite possibly the most important book I?ve ever picked up.
 It?s as if Bruce writes what I?m feeling but couldn?t explain or even comprehend.
 Moving, insightful, brilliant and penetratingly simple.
 This deserves a great deal more attention from anyone looking to better understand herself and how parents unwittingly traumatize us as children